Tony Veitch: Broadcasting

 Prior to 7 July 2008, Veitch was a highly visible New Zealand sports broadcaster who hosted a Radio Sport breakfast show and the ONE News 6pm sports news until July 2008.
-He was also involved with other TVNZ programmes such as A Game of Two Halves and Veitch's View.

 Veitch was born in New Zealand but moved to Australia as a teenager and got his start in broadcasting with Nine Network.
 He returned to New Zealand at 24 to take up a job as a reporter for TVNZ's Holmes show under Paul Holmes.

-Veitch was mentioned by broadcast journalism academic Yvonne Densem as being a role model for young men considering journalism: "Martin Devlin and Tony Veitch were certainly considered role models.
-They're quirky, they're unpredictable, they dress casually, they talk sport, they're cool, they stand with one hand in their pocket you know they don't sit ramrod straight in front of a camera."

-On several occasions he emceed events for the Cure Kids children's charity, and, in 2002, he appeared in a celebrity race in the Queenstown Winter Festival.
+On several occasions he performed master of ceremonies in events for the Cure Kids children's charity, and, in 2002, he appeared in a celebrity race in the Queenstown Winter Festival.

 In early 2005, Veitch was suspended by TVNZ for about a week after appearing in a horse racing advertisement without asking permission from TVNZ.
 The same year he appeared in the Auckland City All Stars soccer match for tsunami relief.

 Prior to his April 2009 court appearance Veitch made a short comeback, appearing as a guest panelist on Deaker on Sport.